influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/fine-grained-authorization.md

        GRANT ALL ON datacenters TO west
        ```

-   2. Add a fine grain permission to users as needed.
+   2. Add fine-grained permission to users as needed.

 5. [Create roles](#manage-roles) to grant permissions to users assigned to a role.